theghks3/SIMBAD/README.md

 The collected data is aggregated to 5 minutes, meaning there are 12 points for each hour.

-Datasets can be downloaded from [ASTGNN](https://github.com/guoshnBJTU/ASTGNN/tree/main/data).
+Traffic and connectivity information can be downloaded from [ASTGNN](https://github.com/guoshnBJTU/ASTGNN/tree/main/data).

 ### Dataset Statistics
 | Dataset | PEMS03 | PEMS04 | PEMS07 | PEMS08 |